 Alternatively, you could create an objection letter template which you can print off and distribute throughout the local community.

-You will have 15 working days (note - working days do not include public holidays but do include regional anniversary days) to lodge an objection or petition against an on-licence from the date of the first notification (this could be an online notice or date published in a local newspaper, whichever is first).
+You will have 15 working days (note - working days do not include public holidays but do include regional anniversary days) to lodge an objection or petition against an off-licence from the date of the first notification (this could be an online notice or date published in a local newspaper, whichever is first).

 Once the list of objectors is finalised and given to all three agencies, some applicants (and their agents) may invite objectors to a meeting to discuss their concerns.
 If you feel uncomfortable doing this, do not feel pressured to attend.